go to hell

 In my opinion, they want us to lose.
 If we lose Georgia, we lose the whole thing and our country goes to hell.

-3. Expression of anger and contempt directed at someone, especially after that individual has done something very wrong.
+3. (derogatory, somewhat offensive) An expression of anger and contempt directed at someone, especially after that individual has committed a serious crime or transgression.

 Why did Nancy do that to Jake?
 She can go to hell.